Alaflipo/mooey_thesis/README.md

 The straighten operation aligns internal connections into a straighter configuration, while the circularise operation attempts to reshape the group into a circular structure through port reassignment.

+## Blue Resize Handle (F)

+Dragging the resize handle inward or outward changes the minimum and maximum edge lengths within the group, allowing the group to become more compact or more spacious.

 -----------

 # Top Navigation Bar

 ## Save File (`CTRL/CMD + S`)